ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 Architecture
 ============

-ePlanSys adds five packages to PlanSys2 and changes none of its own.
+ePlanSys adds packages to PlanSys2 and changes none of its own.
 The planner is a plan solver plugin, the tree builder is a behavior tree builder plugin, the epistemic behavior tree nodes are loaded as a BehaviorTree.CPP plugin library, the model of what the agents know is a separate lifecycle node, and perception is a second one that watches a map and reports to the first.
+Around them sit a front end that grounds EPDDL into the task they all read, a command line that asks the model questions, and a metapackage that installs the set.
 Nothing in ``plansys2_executor`` links against any of it.

 .. graphviz::
    :caption: Where the epistemic packages attach to PlanSys2